mshagirov/pythonlab/_01-introduction/08_containers.md

 **E2:** Fix this code to hide the "word".

-- Run the code and notice that `s_new` censors the word "Password" as well as the word "word".
+- In the below, `s_new` censors the word "Password" as well as the word "word".
+Verify that by running the code.
-- Modify the replace substring to censor only the "word" part.
+- Modify the `replace` command to censor only the "word" part.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>